Jake-Brewer/auto-commit/FOLDER_GUIDE.md

 ## Files
 - `_llm_primer.md`: Core behavioral standards and critical instructions for LLM agents working on this project.
+- `REQUIREMENTS.md`: The functional and non-functional requirements for the `auto-commit` agent.
+- `DESIGN.md`: The high-level system design for the `auto-commit` agent.
 - `for_llm_todo.md`: A real-time task list for the AI assistant.